Doomfang3/lab-context-jwt/README.md

 Use the SessionContext.jsx file to create the context that's going to register your token and make it available across your application.

-_Don't forget to wrap your provider around your App_
+_Don't forget to wrap your provider around your App._

 ---